On the regularity of almost stable relations: Introduction

-A pseudofinite proof of this theorem using local stability theory, as developed by Hrushovski and Pillay \cite{HP94}, was given by Malliaris and Pillay in \cite{PM15} where they prove a regularity lemma for stable formulas in first-order structures.
-This proof was later simplified by Pillay in \cite{AP20}.
-We also refer to \cite{CT23}, where Conant and Terry give a sharper qualitative proof of this result, yet with a bounded number of exceptional pairs.
+A pseudofinite proof of this theorem using local stability theory, as developed by Hrushovski and Pillay \cite{HP94}, was given later by Malliaris and Pillay in \cite{PM15} (afterwards, this proof was simplified by Pillay in \cite{AP20}).
+We also refer to \cite[Theorem 2.1.2]{CT23}, where Conant and Terry give a sharper qualitative proof for an error function rather than a constant $\eps>0$ fixed beforehand, at the cost of allowing some bounded number of exceptional pairs.
+Furthermore, similar results have been obtained in other tame contexts aligning with classical classification lines in model theory, such as graphs of bounded VC-dimension or graphs definable in distal structures, see \cite{AFN07,CS18, CS21,LS10}.